What exactly is URJ Heller High (Formerly NFTY-EIE)?

 What about my valuables?

 Upon arrival in Israel, passports and airplane tickets are held for safekeeping by Heller High staff.
 Typically, participants bring around $1,000 in spending money.
 Whenever possible, we recommend using debit, credit, or check cards.

 What do I need to bring to Israel?

-Our Student and Parent Handbook contains a packing list with all the items you'll need to bring to Israel.
+Our Student - Parent Handbook contains a packing list with all the items you'll need to bring to Israel.

 Can I visit family or friends while I’m in Israel? (subject to change per COVID-19 Protocols)